bhcao/deep-interatomic-potential-models/docs/source/user_guide/simulations.rst

-It is also possible to add a temperature schedule to both simulation engines, check out the documentation of the :py:class:`TemperatureScheduleConfig <mlip.simulation.configs.simulation_config.TemperatureScheduleConfig>` class for more details.
-This is done by creating an instance of :py:class:`TemperatureScheduleConfig <mlip.simulation.configs.simulation_config.TemperatureScheduleConfig>` and passing it under the variable name ``temperature_schedule_config`` to either :py:class:`ASESimulationConfig <mlip.simulation.configs.ase_config.ASESimulationConfig>` or :py:class:`JaxMDSimulationConfig <mlip.simulation.configs.jax_md_config.JaxMDSimulationConfig>`.
+It is also possible to add a temperature schedule to both simulation engines, check out the documentation of the :py:class:`TemperatureScheduleConfig <dipm.simulation.configs.simulation_config.TemperatureScheduleConfig>` class for more details.
+This is done by creating an instance of :py:class:`TemperatureScheduleConfig <dipm.simulation.configs.simulation_config.TemperatureScheduleConfig>` and passing it under the variable name ``temperature_schedule_config`` to either :py:class:`ASESimulationConfig <dipm.simulation.configs.ase_config.ASESimulationConfig>` or :py:class:`JaxMDSimulationConfig <dipm.simulation.configs.JaxMDSimulationConfig>`.
 By default, the method is ``CONSTANT``, which means the target temperature is set at the start of the simulation and kept constant throughout its entirety.
 However, other methods are available: ``LINEAR`` and ``TRIANGLE``.
-If you want to use a temperature schedule, you can set the ``method`` attribute to an instance of the :py:class:`TemperatureScheduleMethod <mlip.simulation.enums.TemperatureScheduleMethod>` class and ensure that any other required parameters for the different methods have been set appropriately.
+If you want to use a temperature schedule, you can set the ``method`` attribute to an instance of the :py:class:`TemperatureScheduleMethod <dipm.simulation.enums.TemperatureScheduleMethod>` class and ensure that any other required parameters for the different methods have been set appropriately.
 The temperature schedule methods